 For the company VISA, reference was made to the price of the ordinary share and the market discount factors applicable for the classes of shares owned by the Bank.

-For SIA, reference was made to the exchange ratios related to the announced merger by incorporation of the company into NEXI, whose shares are listed on the stock exchange.
+For SIA, reference was made to the exchange ratios related to the merger by incorporation of the company into NEXI, whose shares are listed on the stock exchange: the merger took place on 31 December 2021.